 The performance largely depends on your provider.
-With DigitalOcean, I can say that the uptime and speed are excellent.
+With DigitalOcean, I can say that the uptime and speed have been excellent.

 I’ve conducted multiple tests using GTmetrix, and these are the average TTFB and load times of a WordPress website with some sample content.